Uniformed Services University of the Health Sciences

 One year of experience as an RN in an acute care area.

 Critical care experience must be obtained in a critical care area.
-During this experience, applicants should have developed critical decision-making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.
+During this experience, applicants should have developed critical decision-making and interpret advanced monitoring techniques.

 Undergraduate GPA of 3.0 on a 4.0 scale, Science GPA of 3.0 on a 4.0 scale and if applicable Graduate GPA of 3.0 on a 4.0 scale.